TI-Nspire series: TI-Nspire CAS

-TI-Nspire Touchpad
+TI-Nspire Touchpad and TI-Nspire CAS Touchpad

 On 8 March 2010, Texas Instruments announced new models of the TI-Nspire Touchpad and TI-Nspire CAS Touchpad graphing calculators.
 In the United States the new calculator was listed on the TI website as a complement to the TI-Nspire with Clickpad, though it was introduced as a successor to the previous model in other countries.
 The calculators were released alongside the OS 2.0 update, which featured a number of updates to the user interface and new functions.

 The keyboards on the touchpad keypads featured a different and less crowded key layout along with the touchpad, which is used for navigation.
 The touchpad keypads were also compatible with older calculators that are running OS 2.0 or newer.
 New calculators that were shipped with touchpad keypads supported an optional rechargeable battery.
 The second generation was available in two models, the TI-Nspire Touchpad and TI-Nspire CAS Touchpad; each model has maintained the color of itself, with the base model being white and black while the CAS is black and gray.

+While the keyboards of the Nspire Touchpad and the Nspire CAS Touchpad are both removable (to access the AAA batteries), only the Nspire Touchpad is compatible with the TI-84 Plus Keypad that invokes the TI-84 Plus emulator.
+The Nspire CAS Touchpad keyboard has a slightly rounded top which makes it incompatible with the emulator keypad.

 To reduce theft of school-owned TI-Nspire calculators, Texas Instruments also introduced the EZ-Spot Teacher Packs with a bright, easy-to-spot, "school bus yellow" frame and slide case.
 The hardware of both versions are the same, with the only differences being cosmetic.
 The TI-Nspire calculators that were released after the touchpad TI-Nspires also have EZ-Spot versions.